 Smaller margins increase the risk of recurrence.
 Deeper incisions and more complex wound closure (flap or skin graft) may be required for larger BCCs.
 The removed specimen is then examined by a pathologist for a final diagnosis and disease staging .

-Potential side effects of this procedure can include infection, scarring and temporary or permanent loss of sensation due to nerve severing.
+Potential side effects of treatment can include infection, scarring, and temporary or permanent loss of sensation due to nerve severing.

 Cryotherapy is the treatment of a superficial skin lesion by freezing it, usually with liquid nitrogen .
 It is suitable for small superficial BCCs (≤ 1cm) on covered areas of trunk and limbs, and not advised to treat BCCs on head, neck and knees.
+Cryotherapy:

 Complications and side effects of cryotherapy include:

-Mohs micrographic controlled surgery involves removing skin tissue in successively deeper horizontal sections under local anaesthetic.
+Mohs micrographic controlled surgery involves removing skin tissue in successively deeper horizontal sections under a local anaesthetic.
 Each section is examined with a microscope to identify cancerous tissue.
-Sections are continually removed until no cancerous tissue is identified .
+Sections are continuously removed until no further cancerous tissue is identified .

-Mohs margin-controlled micrographic excision has very high cure rates achieved by trained dermatologists or dermatologic surgeons.
+Mohs margin-controlled micrographic excision has very high cure rates when performed by trained dermatologists or dermatological surgeons.

 Side effects and complications of imiquimod cream include:

 5-Fluorouracil cream is a topical cytotoxic agent [9,10].
-It is used to treat small superficial basal cell carcinomas.
+It is used to treat small superficial BCCs.

-Side effects and complications of 5–Fluorouracil cream include:
+Side effects and complications with the use of 5–fluorouracil cream include: